KibuKuhn/tesseract4java/README.md

 ## Building and running the software

+# This fork expects at least java 11

 This software is written in Java and can be built using [Apache Maven].
 In order to build the software you have to follow these steps: